Tufailbarimian/Exercise-Cadavdre-exquis-MianTufail/becode.md

       conçus et fabriqués maison. ce site sera tenu et géré par moi.

 2 BARI
-  * profil de Bari :
+  * profile de Bari :
       Hi My name is Tufail Bari Mian,i am a student at becode anderlecht,My aims and obectives at becode are as under:
       - To Understand the importance of the web as a medium of communication.
       - To Understand the principles of creating an effective web page, including an in-depth consideration of information architecture.